 (2) This Part does not apply to or in relation to the possession or supply of a category 1 item or category 2 item if the item is in the possession of, or the supply is by, a person employed or engaged by an education institution or a research institution acting in the ordinary course of the person’s occupation and the possession or supply is solely for educational or research purposes.

-[Section 13 inserted by No. 62 of 2004 s.
+[Section 13 inserted: No. 62 of 2004 s.
 5.]

 14. Possession of certain substances or things